hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ```

 ##### 1.5.2 NSM vs DSM
-> **N-ary Storage Model (NSM aka “row storage”)**.The DBMS stores all attributes for a single tuple contiguously in a page.
+> **N-ary Storage Model (NSM aka “row storage”)**.
+The DBMS stores all attributes for a single tuple contiguously in a page.

 ![DisNSM](/img/DataBase/DisNSM.jpeg){:height="50%" width="50%"}